Bunty9/Bunty9/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... building by portfolio and [Youtube](https://www.youtube.com/channel/UCsfVPa8HQlFLuvGcBmWRh_w) 🤘🏻
 - 🌱 I’m currently learning ...
-Electronics Enginneering
+JS , React , client side Js
 - 👯 I’m looking to collaborate on ...
 Nodejs , React , Server Architecture
 - 🤔 I’m looking for help with ...
 Javascript
 - 📫 Email me on ... cbipin2000@gmail.com